mrzResearchArena/MI-EEG/README.md

 methods is still limited due to the high dimensionality and dynamic behav- iors of the real-time EEG data.
-To enhance the classification performance of real-time BCI applications, this paper presents a new clustering-based ensemble technique—CluSem—to mitigate this problem.
-Our results demonstrate that CluSem is able to improve the classification accuracy between 5% and 15% compared to the existing methods on our collected as well as the publicly avail- able EEG datasets.
-We also develop a new brain game—CluGame—using this method to evaluate the classification performance of real-time motor imagery movements.
+To enhance the classification performance of real-time BCI applications, this paper presents a new clustering-based ensemble technique "CluSem" to mitigate this problem.
+Our results demonstrate that CluSem is able to improve the classification accuracy between 5% and 15% compared to the existing methods on our collected as well as the publicly available EEG datasets.
+We also develop a new brain game - CluGame using this method to evaluate the classification performance of real-time motor imagery movements.
 In this game, real-time EEG signal classification and prediction tabulation through animated balls are controlled via threads.